TAG: Task-based Accumulated Gradients for Lifelong learning: Appendix

 \subsection{Implementation details}

+The summary of the datasets used in the experiments is shown in Table \ref{data_stats} and Table \ref{5data_stats}.

-We start by describing the \textbf{5-dataset} in more detail.
-We convert all the monochromatic images to RGB format depending on the task dataset.
+In \textbf{5-dataset}, we convert all the monochromatic images to RGB format depending on the task dataset.
 All images are then resized to $3\times32\times32$.
 The overall training and test data statistics of \textbf{5-dataset} are described in Table \ref{5data_stats}.